Hüsker Dü: Legacy and impact

+Green Day's Billie Joe Armstrong said, "There are no words that describe the huge impact Grant Hart and Bob Mould's music [had] on Green Day.
+We were 16 years old.
+Hüsker Dü was our favorite band.
+We became a three-piece because of Hüsker.
+We went through adolescence listening to this band.
+I wanted to be a songwriter because of Hüsker Dü.
+To put it simply, there would be no Green Day if it wasn't for Hüsker Dü.

+Steve Brooks of Torche and Floor said, “Hüsker Dü changed my life.
+That was a huge influence on me."
+The bands have often been compared to each other, and The Village Voice described Torche as "the legitimate sons of a union between Hüsker Dü and the Melvins."

+Additionally, Hüsker Dü has been cited as an influence by Alkaline Trio, the Offspring, Inspiral Carpets, the Hold Steady, Better Than Ezra frontman Kevin Griffin, Superchunk, The Fierce and the Dead, Rites of Spring, Buffalo Tom, and Treepeople.

 In an interview with Dave Fanning for RTÉ's Planet Rock Profiles before the Foo Fighters' appearance at the 1996 Féile Festival, Dave Grohl said of Zen Arcade, "That album was amazing.
 I mean, Black Flag was early on, and then when I discovered Zen Arcade I thought, God, these people write songs, man.
 It's amazing.
 It's like the Byrds meets Black Flag, and it just blew me away, and the songs just stuck in your head forever and they were just amazing.
 When that album, Zen Arcade, was recorded...I think it was recorded just straight, and I think they all took acid and recorded it in 48 hours.
 They did the whole album.
 That is what I had heard.
 And, to me, I was just like, God, these people are genius, you know?
 This is... this is amazing."

 Hüsker Dü has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue; Mould and Hart have also received stars for their solo work, making the band one of the few to be represented multiple times on the mural.
 The stars recognize performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis," according to journalist Steve Marsh.